W4W1R3/PARPUS_LABS/LAB-3.md

 Scan all ports to identify services  `nmap -p- target-IP`

-# Comprehensive scan with OS detection, version detection, script scanning, and traceroute
+<h2> Comprehensive scan with OS detection, version detection, script scanning, and traceroute </h2>

-`nmap -A 192.168.1.1`
+`nmap -A target-IP`